Manny Fernandez (American football): Professional career

+Later life and death

-In 2007 was voted to the Dolphins All-Time team.
+In 2007, he was voted to the Dolphins All-Time team.
 Fernandez had previously been voted to the 1990 Dolphins Silver Anniversary Team that celebrated the Dolphins' 25 years in the NFL.
 From 1968 through 1973 Fernandez was voted as the Dolphins' "Outstanding Defensive Lineman", even though Pro Bowlers like Bill Stanfill and Vern Den Herder were on the same line.

 In January 2001, Fernandez was named to Pro Football Weeklys All-Time Super Bowl team.
 In 2006, USA Today named him to their All-time Super Bowl team.

 In 2013, President Barack Obama honored the entire 1972 Perfect Season Dolphins at an event in the White House, but Fernandez declined to attend.
 He told sports columnist Dave Hyde of Ft.
-Lauderdale's Sun-Sentinel "I'll just say my views are diametrically opposed to the President's...
+Lauderdale's Sun Sentinel "I'll just say my views are diametrically opposed to the President's...
 Enough said.
 Let's leave it at that.
 I hope everyone enjoys the trip who goes."

 On December 21, 2014, Fernandez was inducted into the Miami Dolphin Honor Roll at Sun Life Stadium.
 On January 30, 2014, Frank Schwab from Yahoo!
 Sports ranked Manny Fernandez as the tenth-best player of all time in the past 48 Super Bowls.

+Fernandez died on May 24, 2026, at the age of 79.